marcus-at-localhost/docs/en/developer-guide/module-creating.md

         }
     }

 There is nothing unusual here.
-It is only necessary to note, the `treoId` key - it contains the unique name of the module for its identification in system. `name` and `description` in accordance are name and description on module in Module Manager.
+It is only necessary to note, the `treoId` key - it contains the unique name of the module for its identification in system. `name` and `description` in accordance are name and description of module in Module Manager.

 ## Module installation